rustyonrampage/rustyonrampage.github.io/_posts/2017-11-28-spelling-correction-with-python-and-nltk.md

 excerpt_separator: <!--more-->
 ---

 Spelling correction is the process of correcting word's spelling for example "lisr" instead of "list".
-Word Lengthening is also a type of spelling mistake in which characters withing a word are repeated wrongly for example "awwwwsome" instead of "awesome".
+Word Lengthening is also a type of spelling mistake in which characters within a word are repeated wrongly for example "awwwwsome" instead of "awesome".
 <!--more-->
 The way we are going to solve spelling correction is by fixing the word lengthening issue first and then deal with spelling mistakes.